| ACGIHAmerican Conference of Governmental Industrial Hygenists

 vehicles, such as fire trucks or tankers.
 These are also generally

 referred to as fixed installation monitors.
+Flashpoint is

 the minimum temperature at which a liquid gives off a sufficient